IMPACT

 For decades, Panthera scientists have studied mountain lion ecology and human–wildlife conflict across the Americas — challenging long-held assumptions about these animals.

 Mountain lions are not solitary, random wanderers.
-They are socially structured predators whose stability influences conflict levels.
+They are socially structured carnivores whose stability influences conflict levels.

 Research shows that indiscriminate lethal removal can disrupt these social systems and increase instability.
 In contrast, proactive coexistence strategies — including conflict prevention and community education — are more effective, sustainable, and rooted in evidence.